ColloidSP/UOSPLinux/README.md

 ## Installation

-Download the launcher and mark it as executable as root,
+Download the launcher and mark it as executable,

 ```bash
 sudo curl -fsSLo /usr/local/bin/uo-siege-perilous-launcher \